 Considering that forests are the most species-rich habitat on earth, fragmentation is a serious threat to the integrity of their infrastructure and an ecosystem that provides our communities with clean water, jobs, flood protection and a place to explore the outdoors.

-Our actions protected more than 120 miles of river corridor and more than 30 remote lakes and ponds, and creating sustainable forestry and recreation opportunities over 470 square miles in three states.
-The conservation plan emphasizes long-term restoration of a privately owned working forest with protected ecological reserves.
+Our actions protected more than 120 miles of river corridor and more than 30 remote lakes and ponds, and created sustainable forestry and recreation opportunities over 470 square miles in three states.
+The conservation plan emphasizes long-term restoration of a privately-owned working forest with protected ecological reserves.

-“The Champion deal had a transformative impact on the timberland market because it showed that conservation groups could be successful when critical ownerships went to auction,” says Evan Smith, the Fund’s vice president for conservation venturese.
+“The Champion deal had a transformative impact on the timberland market because it showed that conservation groups could be successful when critical ownerships went to auction,” says Evan Smith, the Fund’s vice president for conservation ventures.
 “This gave credibility to conservation efforts nationwide and created the momentum necessary to respond to the subsequent tidal wave of forestland sales.”

 The Northern Forestlands conservation project is just part of the more than 1.5 million acres of working forest we’ve saved across the country.